Call for Evidence about the Financial Conduct Authority

 The Call for Evidence is being handled by the APPG’s Secretariat and support staff, who will collate the evidence and provide it to the APPG’s members.
 Respondents’ information will only be shared as necessary to enable the successful completion of the exercise and it will not be shared beyond the scope of this Call for Evidence.

 It is for each respondent to decide whether their name and/or their responses are put into the public domain.
+Also, any submissions put into the public domain will have the respondent’s Email address, phone number and postal address redacted.

 Note that some respondents that initially provide written responses may be invited to be interviewed, whereby a video recording of their testimony is made available to the members of the APPG.
 It is for the respondent to decide whether to give permission for their video interview to be put into the public domain.